-The plant is native in Japan, Northern China, Taiwan and Korea.
+The plant is native to Japan, Northern China, Taiwan and Korea.
 It is called itadory in Japanese that is translated as a strong plant.
-There are several varieties of Japanese Knotweed in the natural habitat.
+There are several varieties of Japanese Knotweed in its natural habitat.
 They usually grow near roads, rivers, on sunny sides of hills, mountains and ditches and are spread normally by seeds.
-Japanese Knotweed is part of the ecosystem in the natural habitat and is struggling for the place in the sun competing with other native herbs.
+Japanese Knotweed is part of the ecosystem in the natural habitat and is struggling for its place in the sun competing with other native herbs.
 Additionally, natural predators such as some varieties of fungi and invertebrates control the spread of the plant.

 Japanese Knotweed in the UK

 Japanese Knotweed became highly invasive outside its natural habitat due to the absence of competitors and predators.
 Now, the plant is a headache in the UK and throughout Europe, USA, Canada, New Zealand and Australia.
-It was classified by DEFRA as one of the most invasive plants in the UK. going back in history, the 1907 edition of The English Flower Garden by John Murray, Japanese Knotweed was dubbed as a plant that is easier to plant than to get rid of in the garden.
-Note, this was said more than 100 years ago.
+It was classified by DEFRA as one of the most invasive plants in the UK.
+Going back in history, in the 1907 edition of The English Flower Garden by John Murray, Japanese Knotweed was dubbed as a plant that is easier to plant than to get rid of in the garden.

 As Japanese Knotweed arrived in the British Isles from a single introduction, there are just female clones of the plant here meaning that the plant cannot reproduce by seeds.
-However, a small fragment of the rhizome as 0.8 gram or a fragment of the stem with two nodes may give a life to a new plant in the UK.
-The rhizomes can survive at temperatures down to -35.
+However, a small fragment of the rhizome as small as 0.8 gram or a fragment of the stem with two nodes may give a life to a new plant in the UK.
+The rhizomes can survive at temperatures as low as -35.

 Problems Caused by Japanese Knotweed

-Now Japanese Knotweed is under scrutiny by the mortgage lenders.
-The mortgage application may be rejected if Japanese Knotweed is detected at or near the property boundary and no treatment plan is in place. unfortunately, the price of the house may seriously be devalued by a cash buyer.
+Since Japanese Knotweed is now on the radar of mortgage lenders.
+Your mortgage application may be rejected if Japanese Knotweed is detected at or near the property boundaries and no treatment plan is in place.
+Unfortunately, the price of the house may seriously be devalued by a cash buyer.

-Japanese Knotweed have strong rhizome systems.
+Japanese Knotweed has strong rhizome systems.
 Rhizomes are the stems that grow parallel just beneath the ground; sometimes, rhizomes are mistakenly called roots.
-They can potentially damage foundations, underground communications etc. Potentially means that rhizomes look for weak places in structures, e.g. fractures or gaps to spread through.
-If the foundation or other structure are well built and there are no defects, there is no way for Japanese Knotweed to spread through and destroy.
-Some companies specialised in Japanese Knotweed ignore informing their potential clients about this fact.
+They can potentially damage foundations, underground communications etc. Potentially this means that rhizomes look for weak places in structures, e.g. fractures or gaps to spread through.
+If the foundations and other structure are well built and there are no defects, there is no way for Japanese Knotweed to spread through and destroy.
+Some companies specialised in Japanese Knotweed neglect to inform their potential clients about this.

 Fly tipping and ignorance are the biggest causes of this plant being spread unnecessary throughout the environment.
-A couple of photographs taken by us in two different places of waste recycling centres of local authorities around Manchester confirm that the Japanese Knotweed material is collected together with other waste and then reintroduced back into the local environment.
-Animals such as foxes and badgers and birds contribute also to the spread of the plant.
+A couple of photographs taken by us in two waste recycling centres around Greater Manchester confirm that Japanese Knotweed material is collected together with other waste and then reintroduced back into the local environment.
+Animals such as foxes, badgers and birds also contribute to the spread of the plant.
 It also uses pathways such as railways, streams and rivers to colonise.